unswexplains/unswexplains.github.io/ee442a77539d/content.md

 %% The problem with many samples %%

-Suppose that someone has correctly predicted, for every one of the past ten US presidential elections, whether the Republican or Democrat candidate will win.
+Suppose that someone has correctly predicted, for every one of the past ten US presidential elections, whether the Republican or Democrat candidate would win.
 What do you conclude?

 # Skill?